davididwhat/readmychatplease/README.md

 This project combines a TwitchAPI bot with a client-side socket server to forward Twitch chat messages to a designated socket server.
 It operates as follows:

-1. **TwitchAPI Bot**: The bot connects to a Twitch channel and listens for incoming messages in real-time.
+1. **TwitchAPI Bot**: The bot connects to a Twitch channel and listens for incoming messages in real time.

 2. **Client-Side Socket Server**: The client-side socket server establishes a persistent connection to a pre-configured external socket server.

 3. **Message Forwarding**: The bot captures Twitch chat messages and logs them into a temporary .txt file.
 A watchdog module monitors this file, captures new messages, then forwards them to the socket server that the client is connected to.

-It was built originally for personal use, but I liked the idea so I made it more maintanable and improved it.
+It was built originally for personal use, but I liked the idea so I made it more maintainable and improved it.

 ## Requirements: